To celebrate Pride weekend, we thought we would run through our favourite LGBT characters from sci-fi and fantasy TV, books, comics and films…

 Batwoman (Lesbian) – DC Comics

 Even in 2017, there are still far too few LGBT superheroes in Marvel and DC comics.
-One of the best, though, is Kathy Kane’s Batwoman.
+One of the best, though, is Kate Kane’s Batwoman.
 Though her marriage to girlfriend Maggie Sawyer was nixed by DC high-ups, the great work from the writers has ensured she is one of the best DC heroes of the decade.
-Kathy is a ridiculously cool badass and totally worthy of sporting the mighty ‘Bat’ label.
+Kate is a ridiculously cool badass and totally worthy of sporting the mighty ‘Bat’ label.
 C.B.